platan/varnish-exec/README.md

 ```shell
 varnishd -a localhost:10080 -F -f ./src/test/etc/varnish/default.vcl -n /tmp
 ```

+## Examples
+Examples can be found on [varnish-exec-example](https://github.com/platan/varnish-exec-example).

 ## Customization
 Use `VarnishCommand` to override default arguments.
 Varnish daemon command can be configured by `varnishdCommand` parameter.